exoplatform/exo-documentation/docs/LDAP.rst

 #################

-    eXo Platform organizational objects - user, group and membership - can be stored in database or LDAP.
+    eXo Platform organizational objects - user, group and membership - can be stored in database or a directory such as LDAP or Active Directory (AD).
 This chapter introduces the integration between eXo Platform and LDAP in which LDAP takes the role of  organizational data storage.

     Please notice that this integration is not SSO (Single Sign On).

-    If SSO is what you need, read the :ref:`SSO chapter, eXo Add-ons guide <#eXoAddonsGuide.SSO>` that explains how eXo Platform works with
-    LDAP through an SSO service like CAS or OpenAM.
+    If SSO is what you need, read the :ref:`SSO chapter, eXo Add-ons guide <eXoAddonsGuide.SSO>` that explains how eXo Platform works with a directory through an SSO service like CAS or OpenAM.

-.. warning:: -  eXo Platform supports only the **read-only** mode on LDAP/MSAD integration.
+.. warning:: -  eXo Platform supports only the **read-only** mode on directory (LDAP/AD) integration.
-             -  Only one single LDAP/AD is allowed.
+             -  Only one single directory is allowed.
-             -  The IDM mapped entities from LDAP/AD are imported in one way direction: **from LDAP/MSAD to eXo Platform**.
+             -  The IDM mapped entities from directory are imported in one way direction: **from the directory to eXo Platform**.

     This chapter covers the following topics:

-    -  :ref:`LDAP/AD integration using PicketLink <LDAP.PicketLink>`
+    -  :ref:`Directory integration using PicketLink <LDAP.PicketLink>`
-       How to configure eXo Platform to work with LDAP/AD.
+       How to configure eXo Platform to work with a directory.
 The integration currently uses the PicketLink IDM framework.

     -  :ref:`eXo Platform configuration with a directory server <LDAP.Directoryserverintegration>`